At diagrams.net, being open source means anyone can take the project, change it, deploy it and integrate it.

-The following integrations are not developed by the diagrams.net team.
+The following integrations are not directly provided by the diagrams.net team.
 The Atlassian integrations are built by us, but provider via an Atlassian partner.

 Atlassian Confluence and Jira

-diagrams.net is available via the draw.io apps for Confluence and Jira, available via the Atlassian Marketplace for Cloud, Data Centre and Server. draw.io for Confluence is the highest-rated app on the Atlassian Marketplace.
+The draw.io apps for Confluence and Jira are available via the Atlassian Marketplace for Cloud, Data Centre and Server. draw.io for Confluence is the highest-rated app on the Atlassian Marketplace.

 - Enterprise file management support: Even if your company doesn’t want to store diagrams inside the Confluence or Jira instance, you can take advantage of the app’s integrations with Google Drive and Microsoft’s OneDrive.